iiasa/rime/README.md

 *** Key use cases ***
 There are two key use-cases for the RIME approach:
 1. **Post-process**: Estimating a suite of climate impacts from a global emissions or temperature scenario.
 2. **Input**: Reformulating climate impacts data to be used as an input to an integrated assessment model scenario.
+First the scenario is run without climate impacts, to determine the emissions and global warming trajectory.
+Then, RIME can be used to generate climate impact-adjusted input variables for the IAM scenario.

 ![RIME_use_cases](https://github.com/iiasa/rime/blob/main/assets/rime_use_cases.jpg?raw=true)